Select the type of biographical information to view by clicking on one of the radio buttons below:

 |Brief Bio||Full Bio||Full Curriculum Vitae|

-Dr. Katz is the Editor-in-Chief of the journal Childhood Obesity, President-Elect of the American College of Lifestyle Medicine, founder and President of the non-profit Turn the Tide Foundation, and medical director for the Integrative Medicine Center at Griffin Hospital in Derby, CT.
-He is the principal inventor of the NuVal nutritional guidance system, currently in roughly 1700 US supermarkets in more than 30 states, coast to coast.
+Dr. Katz is the Editor-in-Chief of the journal Childhood Obesity, President of the American College of Lifestyle Medicine, founder and President of the non-profit Turn the Tide Foundation, and medical director for the Integrative Medicine Center at Griffin Hospital in Derby, CT.
+He is the principal inventor of the NuVal nutritional guidance system, currently in over 2000 US supermarkets in more than 30 states, coast to coast.
 He holds 5 U.S. patents on other inventions, with several patents currently pending.

 Dr. Katz has published nearly 200 scientific articles and textbook chapters; innumerable blogs and columns; nearly 1,000 newspaper articles; and authored or co-authored 15 books to date, including multiple editions of textbooks in both Nutrition and Preventive Medicine.

 Dr. Katz has been extensively involved in medical education.
 He was a founding director of one of the nation's first combined residency training programs in Internal Medicine and Preventive Medicine (Griffin Hospital, Derby, CT); and served as Director of Medical Studies in Public Health at the Yale University School of Medicine for a span of 8 years.
 He has led classes and given lectures for Yale students in medicine, public health, nursing, the physician assistants program, and undergraduates, as well as medical residents and faculty.